-- XBee Explorer Schematic – If you’re confused about how parts are interconnected on the breakout, check out this PDF.
+- XBee Explorer USB Schematic – If you’re confused about how parts are interconnected on the breakout, check out this PDF for the USB Explorer.

-- XBee Explorer GitHub Repo – This is where you’ll find the latest and greatest PCB design files.
+- XBee Explorer USB GitHub Repo – This is where you’ll find the latest and greatest PCB design files for the USB Explorer.

 - XBee Series 1 Manual – For more advanced users, if you really want to take advantage of the XBee’s unique abilities, check out this guide.